RevealBi/Documentation/docs/web/datasources.md

 };
 ```

 Next, in our server application, we need create a data source provider.
-The Data Source Provider is used to modify the various properties of data sources and data source items which instruct the Reveal SDK how to connect to them.
+The data source provider is used to modify the various properties of data sources and data source items which instruct the Reveal SDK how to connect to them.

 A data source provider can be created with two steps:

 **Step 1** - Create the data source provider.
 In this example, we are providing connection information to connect to our **MS SQL Server** database that was defined on the client.
-To achieve this, we determine the type of the data source/item we are working with, and setting the available properties on the data source/item object.
+To achieve this, we determine the type of the data source/item we are working with, and set the available properties on the object.

 <Tabs groupId="code" queryString>
   <TabItem value="aspnet" label="ASP.NET" default>